Kadlexious/patc-spark/README.md

-# Data analytics with Apache Spark (PRACE Advanced Training Centre)
+# Data analytics with Apache Spark

-Materials for the Apache Spark session for the [PATC course on Big Data Analytics](http://www.bsc.es/big-data-analytics).
+Materials for the Apache Spark session for the UPC/BSC course on Big Data Analytics.

 The course exercises can be followed in three programming languages, according to which makes the student feel more confortable:
 Scala, Java and Python.
 However, Java is discouraged since its verbosity (even with Java 8's _lambdas_) and